Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 @kiorpesVisualDevelopmentPrimates2015.
 Visual cortical maturation can be robustly indexed via electroencephalography (EEG) with the Visual-Evoked Potential (VEP) response to visual stimuli from birth.
 The VEP morphology includes amplitude deflections, sensitive to neurotransmission changes, as well as latencies to those deflections, sensitive to structural changes.
-Moreover, the VEP is an important paradigm for indexing neurodevelopment given its translational potential, as it can be studied mechanistically across species and has clinical utility. (*KEVIN PULL IN CITES FROM DISCUSISON*)
+Moreover, the VEP is an important paradigm for indexing neurodevelopment given its translational potential, as it can be studied mechanistically across species and has clinical utility
+@gabard-durnamSensitivePeriodsHuman2020
+@margolisLongitudinalEffectsPrenatal2024.

 Here, we investigated the longitudinal co-development of microbial metabolic potential quantified via genes encoding enzymes that metabolize neuroactive compounds and visual neurodevelopment